MichaelCurrin/github-gql-go/README.md

 ```

+## Purpose

+The intention for this project is:

+- Be easy to use for developers who are not familiar with Go.
+- Produce an binary executable for downloading (without needing Node or Python installed).
+- Allow use interactively in the CLI or in project pipeline to handle (such as to download GitHub data as JSON data and use it to make a site).

 ## Limitations ⚠️

-- Just a short GQL query is **hardcoded** in the repo a Go object and the result printed as text.
+- This project is a proof-of-concept for extending.
+It only has short GQL query is **hardcoded** in this repo as a Go object and the result printed as text.
 - The aim for future development:
-    - Use `.gql` input file given by the user, or choose from queries known to the app.
+    - Use a selection of `.gql` input file given by the user, or choose from queries known to the app.
     - And then output saved as a `.json` file.
-- The idea is to make a tool that is easy to use for developers who are not familiar with Go and want a binary that they can use in their project pipeline to handle GitHub data.s
-- For a more full-fledged Python example that takes GQL files and writes CSV reports for each, see [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py).
+- For a more full-fledged Python project that takes GQL files and writes CSV reports for each, see my [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py).

 ## Documentation